-Further savings from the use of hybrid working have resulted in underspends of £5,000 on Supplies & Services and £2,000 on Transport.
+Savings from the use of hybrid working and meetings have resulted in underspends of £4,000 on Transport.

-The variance on Third Party expenditure of £853,000 is primarily due to the receipt of funding towards Active Travel from Transport Scotland (£699,000), additional income towards the RTS Programme from Transport Scotland and Constituent Local Authorities (£207,000) and an overspend on the audit fee (£2,000).
-These are partially offset by an overall underspend on the RTS Programme (£55,000).
+The variance on Third Party expenditure of £133,000 is primarily due to overall underspend against budget on the RTS Programme (£59,000) and underspend on Active Travel Grant (£77,000).
+These are partially offset by an overspend on Core Third Party Payments (£3,000).